mikeyindev/nasaApiExercise/README.md

 ## Limitations

-The application has only been tested on Macs and not on Windows or Linux, so it might not show the photos in the browser correctly on those operating systems.
+* The application has only been tested on Macs and not on Windows or Linux, so it might not show the photos in the browser correctly on those operating systems.
 This is because I don't have a Windows machine handy.

-If there're no photos for a particular date, then the application returns status 404 with an error message.
+* If there're no photos for a particular date, then the application returns status 404 with an error message.
 There may be more graceful ways of handling exceptions.

+* A frontend client is ostensibly missing and the tests are incomplete, mostly due to time constraints :p